Moca, Puerto Rico: History

+or be a “Cura Ecónomo” of the town.
+Out of all the citizens recorded in 1891 in Moca, only 106 were “capable of voting”—and out of this number, only 86 were actually eligible.

 Puerto Rico was ceded by Spain in the aftermath of the Spanish–American War under the terms of the Treaty of Paris of 1898 and became an unincorporated territory of the United States.In 1899, the United States Department of War conducted a census of Puerto Rico finding that the population of Moca was 12,410.

 On May 16, 2010, Moca was the epicenter of a strong 5.8 earthquake.
 The earthquake was felt in the entire island and also in the Dominican Republic and the Virgin Islands.
 Damage was reported in various towns.

 On September 20, 2017 Hurricane Maria struck Puerto Rico.
 In Moca, landslides and the flooding of the Río Culebrinas caused major destruction to bridges, roads and homes.
 About 1300 homes were impacted by landslides and flooding, bridges collapsed, and residents were left without access to electrical power, telecommunication services and basic necessities.
 Close to a month and a half later, 25% of the 31,117 residents of Moca had electrical power and access to drinking water and 75% did not.